 Establish and Use a Defined Innovation Process

 Finally, companies must understand that innovation doesn’t just spring up of its own volition.
-Sure, on the rare occasion someone will have a breakthrough idea, but you can’t count on those rare instances to put you ahead of competitors.
+Sure, on rare occasions, someone will have a breakthrough idea, but you can’t count on those rare instances to put you ahead of competitors.
 Neither can you trust that employees will go to their leaders when they have innovative ideas.

 Companies must establish and practice a defined innovation process.
-The process must include solicitation of ideas, defined processes for evaluating and prioritizing them, as well as processes for selecting some of them for implementation and carrying them through.
+The process must include the solicitation of ideas, defined processes for evaluating and prioritizing them, as well as processes for selecting some of them for implementation and carrying them through.
 It’s a lot of work, but like all best practices, it becomes more natural and easier the more you do it.

 Few things inspire innovation like the success of previous innovative ideas, which is why it’s so important for companies to show that they take innovation seriously by putting the resources necessary behind great ideas and actually putting them to use.